jramirezpr/fetchtask/README.md

 predictor of receipts
 model trained with time_series.ipynb
-(if you want to replicatethe training, easiest is to run in google colab on cpu) the trained model is saved as multimodelfile2 docker image of http api is saved on docker hub as
+(if you want to replicate the training, easiest is to run notebook in google colab on cpu.best model was a linear model that predicts 6 days ahead at a time ) the trained model is saved as multimodelfile2 docker image of http api is saved on docker hub as